01binary/zeroweb/src/articles/kalman-filter.md

   noiseVariance
 ```

-You could also plug in the approximate variances for noise or disturbances affecting each state variable, leaving off-diagonal entries blank:
+If the approximate variances of noise or disturbances affecting each state variable are known, they could be used to fill in diagonal entries of the covariance matrix, leaving off-diagonal entries blank:

 ```matlab
 noiseCovariance = diag([ ...